 A Stately Native

-Many in our society are looking for ways to reduce the human impact on the environment.
+Many folks are looking for ways to reduce the human impact on the environment.
 Others lack the time or resources to manage pests or maintain shrubs that require frequent pruning or irrigation.
-These people should look to sustainable plantlists as an invaluable resource.”_http://www.nanps.org
+These people should look to sustainable plant lists as an invaluable resource.”_http://www.nanps.org

 In your research on suitable natives consider the beautiful Eastern Red Cedar and it is hoped the brief introduction below will suggest an area for its addition to your landscape.

-Juniperus, virginiana The Eastern Redcedar_Fact Sheet. :http://www.na.fs.fed.us/pubs/silvics_manual/volume_1/juniperus/virginiana.htm.
+Juniperus, virginiana The Eastern Redcedar_Fact Sheet: :http://www.na.fs.fed.us/pubs/silvics_manual/volume_1/juniperus/virginiana.html.
 The trouble with common names is apparent with the evergreen tree discussed here.
 It is not a member of the Cedrus genus at all but as you can see a member of the Juniperus genus.
-Also to confuse matters more we have the Atlantic White Cedar, Chamaecyparus, thyroides or as the genus name denotes, a false cypress.
-Both trees are coniferous evergreens and their range is similar as is their overall form, needle structure and cone.
+To confuse matters more we have the Atlantic White Cedar, Chamaecyparus, thyroides or as the genus name denotes a false cypress.
+Both trees are coniferous evergreens and their range is similar as is their overall form, needle structure, and cone.

-It is a pioneer invader, which means that it is one of the first trees to repopulate cleared, eroded, or otherwise damaged land.
-It is unusually long lived among pioneer species, with the potential to live over 850 years.
+It is a pioneer invader, meaning that it is one of the first trees to repopulate cleared, eroded, or otherwise damaged land.
+It is unusually long-lived among pioneer species, with the potential to live over 850 years.
 Although native, it is sometimes considered invasive however here it is not currently listed as such.
 It is also host to Apple Cedar Rust so caution should be used when selecting those trees that are susceptible to this blight ( Ornamental Apples, Hawthorne, Mountain Ash, Quince ).